-'Electricidad' is still relatively inexpensive in Bolivia, but businesses are charged about 3 times as much as residences.
+'Electricidad' is still relatively inexpensive in Bolivia, but businesses pay about 3 times as much as residences do.
 You should contact the local company to ask what will be required of you in terms of paperwork or permits, but in general, you will need to show a copy of your rental contract, building permit, or even a prior water bill from the same home so the company can see the exact location, and you will also need to show your identification.
 There may be other requirements depending on your situation.

-all electric appliances must be 220 (in the U.S. everything is 110).
-This is not true of every city in Bolivia (La Paz, for example, uses 110).
-Therefore, 110 appliances will either not be worth bringing with you, or you will have to purchase and rely on a lot of adaptors (which convert your appliances current from 110 to 220) when you get here.
-I don’t suggest using too many adaptors in your home or business here.
+all electric appliances must be 220V (in the U.S. everything is 110V).
+This is not true of every city in Bolivia, however.
+(La Paz, for example, uses 110V).
+Therefore, 110V appliances will either not be worth bringing with you, or you will have to purchase adapters and converters (which convert your appliances current from 110V to 220V) when you arrive.
+We don’t recommend using too many adapters and converters in your home or business in Bolivia.
 The power grid tends to get overloaded.

 There is only one electric company in Santa Cruz, called CRE (Cooperativa Rural de Electrificación).
 You will be sent an “aviso de cobranza” or “pre-invoice” indicating how much you owe.
-You monthly bill must be paid in full each month at the local CRE office, or any
+Your monthly bill must be paid in full each month at the local CRE office, or any